 - Why are these wards of the State in guardianships not being protected by the State?
 Are they not wards of the State?

 - Why do the American Rules of Civil Discovery not apply to guardianship proceedings?

 - Why do we need to have emergency hearings for guardianships when Adult Protective Services should be able to do their job and protect the vulnerable alleged incapacitated person until they can be afforded due process?

 - Why is it legal to bill tens and hundreds of thousands or even millions of dollars to a ward for services that do not benefit them in breach of any fiduciary duty and yet it is not called a crime, it is called protection of the ward?

-- Why is it legal for a guardian to deny visitation to a ward, to allow them to be isolated from their community and their loved ones?
+- Why is it legal for an administrative judge to deny visitation to a ward, to allow them to be isolated from their community and their loved ones?

-- Why are Guardians who handle multi-million dollar estates unsupervised and unlicensed?
+- Why are Guardians who handle multi-million dollar estates unsupervised by the judges who are charged to do so and why are they unlicensed?